Create a development or staging environment for your database through branches

 Development and production branches

-PlanetScale provides two types of database branches, development branches and production branches.
+PlanetScale provides two types of database branches:

 PlanetScale provides the ability to promote any development branch with a valid schema to production.
 Promoting a branch to production will require future schema changes to be made via a deploy request and will engage any custom backup schedules you have configured for production branches in addition to the automatic daily backups.

-It's possible to run multiple production branches simultaneously, however it's important to note that PlanetScale does not provide data syncing between production branches.
+It's possible to run multiple production branches simultaneously, within your plan's limits.
+Keep in mind, PlanetScale does not provide data syncing between production branches.

 Create a development branch